BevanR/decisionTree/README.md

 ## Usage

-The UI component is initialised as a jQuery plugin;
+The UI component is initialized as a jQuery plugin;

 ```javascript
 jQuery('#my-decision-tree-wrapper').decisionTree(myQuestionTree, options);